Mexican president felt unwell before commercial flight, took COVID-19 test later - spokesman | Politics

 Ramirez told a national radio station earlier in the week that Lopez Obrador felt congested on Saturday while in the industrial city of Monterrey, and took a test there.
 However, he told Reuters on Tuesday that information was incorrect.
 Mexico has a tiered system that avoids mandatory lockdowns.
 Authorities in Mexico City, which is in the strictest red tier, say people should not travel or leave home unless necessary, but does not prohibit such activities.

-Mexican health officials have said they are contacting people who may have been near the president.
-Several top officials, including Deputy Health Minister Hugo Lopez-Gatell, the public face of Mexico's coronavirus strategy, said they were self-isolating.
-Others, including Foreign Minister Marcelo Ebrard, announced they had tested negative for the virus but are expected to take new tests this week.
+Mexican health officials said they had identified 11 people by Tuesday who may have come into close contact with the president and that local officials from the areas visited by Lopez Obrador at the weekend were also working to identify other contacts.
+Several top officials, including Deputy Health Minister Hugo Lopez-Gatell, the public face of Mexico's coronavirus strategy, said they were self-isolating and had tested negative.
+Others, including Foreign Minister Marcelo Ebrard, also announced they had tested negative for the virus but are expected to take new tests this week.

-Lopez Obrador has kept up his strength and is recovering well, Interior Minister Olga Sanchez said on Tuesday.
+Lopez Obrador was still working, Interior Minister Olga Sanchez said on Tuesday.
 "I can tell you he's strong and is even intervening in some of the most important decisions," she said while subbing for Lopez Obrador at a regular government news conference.

 His typically active Twitter account was quiet, sharing only a link to the morning news conference by the afternoon.
 Lopez Obrador has been holding virtual meetings, including a Monday call with Russian President Vladimir Putin.